Graeme Souness: Stevens inquiry

-Newcastle were well aware of Boumsong prior to his move from Auxerre to Rangers on a free transfer.
+Newcastle were aware of Boumsong prior to his move from Auxerre to Rangers on a free transfer.
 Robson had travelled to France to watch him, but he declined the opportunity to sign Boumsong.
 Liverpool were also interested in signing Boumsong.
 Robson's doubts were confirmed when Boumsong marked Alan Shearer in a pre-season game against Rangers.
 Shearer came off to speak in dismissive terms about the Frenchman's lack of physicality, and he later mentioned Boumsong's previous availability on a free transfer on television.